huyndao/redact_pdf/README.md

 I recently had to submit my academic transcripts along with a job application.
 The company requires that PII (Personally Identifiable Information) to be redacted since they cannot guarantee that such info will be properly guarded.
+As such, I need a way to redact PDF files that is secure and irreversible.

 ## Prior Arts